SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 **Language Guide**,
 commonly referred to as “the guide”, leads you through the Swift language in a pedagogically useful, linear order.
-It doesn't promise to show you every feature of the language or the Swift standard library, and it hand-waves over the exact details of some of the more complicated underlying bits.
+It doesn’t promise to show you every feature of the language or the Swift standard library, and it hand-waves over the exact details of some of the more complicated underlying bits.